Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 2. The Hive at the 21c Museum Hotel Bentonville

-This impossibly hip hotel is one-third of an art-focused mini collection thatâs amassed best-of accolades across the U.S. The Hive, the restaurant located on the first floor, is no differentâsleek and funky, with modern embellishments like the neon green penguinsâyet firmly rooted in Ozark culture.
+The Hive, the restaurant located on the first floor, is no differentβsleek and funky, with modern embellishments like the neon green penguinsβyet firmly rooted in Ozark culture.

-Items on the menu are upscale but unfussy.
-Thereâs a tangy pimento cheese crowned with sweet bacon jam or pickled shrimp with salt-cured country ham and mustard greens.
+The menu offers upscale but unfussy options.
+For example, thereβs tangy pimento cheese crowned with sweet bacon jam or pickled shrimp with salt-cured country ham and mustard greens.

-The cocktail list is inventive, the wine superb, and itâs not uncommon to ask for a PBR in an ice-cold glass.
+The cocktail list is inventive, the wine superb, and asking for a PBR in an ice-cold glass is not uncommon.

 Click here to book your reservation now!